AlexFilipin/MIMTools/README.md

 # MIMTools
 A list of useful tools for Microsoft Identity Manager, the honor goes to the linked publishers of these tools.
 There are many managenet agents I can't list all of them, the focus here is on tools.
-Nevertheless, there is an area for generic managenet agents.
+Nevertheless, there is an area for generic management agents.

 ## Tools